PowerBI.tips

 R Plot Generation

-Great, we have completed a R visual.
-So what, why is this such a big deal.
+Great, we have completed an R visual.
+So what, why is this such a big deal?
 Well, it is because the R Script will execute every time a filter is applied or changed.
-Lets see it in action.
+Let’s see it in action.

 Add a slicer with the Customer column.